Why Choose Cedars-Sinai Marina del Rey Hospital for Hand & Wrist Injury Treatment?

 Acupressure: It restores the healthy flow of energy through the body by stimulating certain points.
 Acupressure uses only fingers, hands, and elbows to exert pressure rather than needles (acupuncture).
 It can be done on people of any age except pregnant women and individuals with high blood pressure.

-Trying to be safe during work and play, using proper lifting techniques and maintaining proper weight can help avoid injuries.
+Trying to be safe during work and play, using proper lifting techniques, and maintaining a proper weight can help avoid injuries.
 Some of the preventive measures are as follows:

 Exercises: Perform muscle strengthening exercises.